CiscoDevNet/appdynamics-eks-blueprints-addon/README.md

 [Cloud Native Application Observability](https://docs.appdynamics.com/fso/cloud-native-app-obs/en/about-cloud-native-application-observability) using Helm charts via Terraform.

+Cloud Native Application Observability is Cisco’s software-as-a-service (SaaS) product for observing, securing, and optimizing large, managed Kubernetes deployments.
+It provides real-time observability across your entire technology stack: applications, software-defined compute, storage, services, network, and other infrastructure, through the collection and correlation of metrics, events, logs, and traces (MELT).

+This illustration shows a high-level overview of how Cloud Native Application Observability works:

 ![CNAO Overview](./docs/static/images/cnao-overview.png)

 **NOTE:** This project is currently a work-in-progress.
 Updates are expected soon! (mid-October 2023).